into233/postsender/README.md

 # PostSender

-## mainly use post method for android homework and vue learn
+## Mainly use post method for android homework and vue learning